CamFlow/camflow-install/README.md

 ```

 Early during the process, the kernel configuration menu should appear.
-Under the security tab, select Provenance and IFC from the list.
+Under the security tab, select `CamFlow - Provenance` from the list.
 It should look like this:

 ![Instalation menu](https://raw.githubusercontent.com/CamFlow/camflow-install/master/img/install.png)